 Staying in control of what you spend is critical to your budgeting success.
 If you’re unclear on where your money is going, it can be much harder to save for the short or long term, pay down debt or work toward other financial goals.

 Drawing a mental line in the sand can help curb spending, but there’s something else you can do to keep your budget on track.
 You could ask your bank to impose a debit card spending limit (or a credit card spending limit if you use credit for purchases).
 Having a debit card spending limit in place can keep you from spending more than you intended, but it’s important to consider the pros and cons first.

 How Does a Debit Card Spending Limit Work?

 Debit card spending limits aren’t a new concept; many major banks already have them in place.
-For example, Bank of America has a $5,000 daily debit card spending limit while Citibank sets the limit at $5,000 to $10,000, depending on the type of account you have and your banking history.
+For example, Citibank sets the daily purchase limit at $5,000 to $10,000, depending on the type of account you have and your banking history.

 Benefits of a Debit Card Spending Limit

 The primary advantage of a debit card spending limit (or a limit on your credit card) is that it can keep you from overspending.
 That’s good for two reasons.